 Other tax tips

-Claiming for the Annual Event allowance
+Claim for the Annual Event allowance

 The company Christmas party

-- The combined cost of the annual event or events must not exceed £150 per head during the tax year.
+- The combined cost of the Annual Event or events must not exceed £150 per head during the tax year.

-- The £150 annual event exemption does not apply to company shareholders if they are not a director or employees.
+- The £150 Annual Event exemption does not apply to company shareholders if they are not a director or employees.

 - The director or employee who attends can also bring a guest if they are partners or family members.